taocpp/json/README.md

 ## License

-The Art of C++ is certified [Open Source] software.
+The Art of C++ / JSON is certified [Open Source] software.
 It may be used for any purpose, including commercial purposes, at absolutely no cost.
 It is distributed under the terms of the [MIT license] reproduced here.

 > Copyright (c) 2015-2017 Dr. Colin Hirsch and Daniel Frey
 >